wise0704/cmd-powerline/README.md

 However, do note that modifying the AutoRun key is not recommended.
 Although code contains checks to ensure that `init.cmd` is not called recursively and will only run on an interactive window, there may still be bugs due to the nature of the AutoRun key.

+> Additionally, you should modify or clear out the content of [`header.cmd`](#headercmd), as the original header text will be displayed as usual with this method.

 ## Configuration